chaos-polymtl/lethe/doc/source/examples/multiphysics/laser-meltpool/laser-meltpool.rst

 ==========================
-Laser melting
+Laser meltpool
 ==========================

-This example simulates a two-dimensional melt pool with a laser.
+This example simulates a `two-dimensional melt pool with a laser`_.

+.. _two-dimensional melt pool with a laser: https://www.sciencedirect.com/science/article/pii/S0032591022004272

 ----------------------------------